baahmi/printergateway/README.md

    limitations under the License.
 --->

 # Printergateway #

+This codebase is old and had some renewal to make it work with my new needs.
+The only thing working for sure is the Google Drive integration and probably the file one.
+The mail one is probably not working.
+After cleaning up some Gsuites accounts my gateway stopped working and the problems started with creating a new key.
+I logged here what I did to get it working again.
+I haven't tested the dependency changes in docker, so your milage may vary.

+Reasonable pull requests are welcome (first discuss things like refactoring, etc).

 The printergateway serves as a gateway for my printer to send scans to the location I really need.
 My printer (and old HP Color LaserJet CM2320nf MFP) only has the option to send my scans in a mail